cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 1. A taker takes an order on the taker chain by triggering `TakeSwap`.
 The taker's sell tokens are sent to the escrow address owned by the module.
 An order cannot be taken if the current time is later than the `expirationTimestamp`.
 2. An `AtomicSwapPacketData` is relayed to the maker chain where in `onRecvPacket` the escrowed tokens are sent to the taker address on the maker chain.
 3. A packet is subsequently relayed back for acknowledgement.
-Upon acknowledgement escrowed tokens on the taker chain are sent to to the maker address on the taker chain.
+Upon acknowledgement escrowed tokens on the taker chain are sent to the maker address on the taker chain.
 A packet timeout or a failure during `onAcknowledgePacket` will result in a refund of the escrowed tokens.

 #### Cancelling a swap